FBI calls bomb threats that led to brief lockdowns and evacuations of some state capitols a hoax

 In Minnesota, oral arguments at the state Supreme Court inside the Capitol were interrupted, but were moved to other courtrooms in the Minnesota Judicial Center, said Kyle Christopherson, a spokesperson for the Minnesota Judicial Branch.

-Other states — including Wyoming, Oklahoma, Nebraska, Missouri and Maryland — received threats, but didn’t close.
+Other states — including Wyoming, Oklahoma, Nebraska, New Hampshire, Missouri and Maryland — received threats, but didn’t close.

 Several public officials have been hit by “swatting” calls in recent days.
 Swatting is a prank call made to emergency services intended to bring a police response.